 Mistakes You Should Avoid

 This question can invite specific or binding answers that could put a jimmy on the interview.
+Here are a few things that you need to steer clear of:

 - Avoid mentioning that you have family in a particular city that you or your spouse cannot live without.